 Philly Shipyard recognizes revenue over time in accordance with IFRS 15 Revenue from Contracts with Customers (IFRS 15).
 This approach requires Philly Shipyard to measure the progress of contract activity at each statement of financial position date and estimate the ultimate outcome of costs and profit on contracts.
 Progress towards satisfying performance obligations is measured based on project costs incurred compared to the total forecasted project costs.
-In case of a loss-making project, a loss provision will be made when it is estimated that total contract costs will exceed total contract revenues.
+In case of a loss-making project, a loss provision will be made when total contract cost will exceed total contract revenue (onerous contract).
 Revenue and cost estimates from shipbuilding activities depend, amongst others, on variables such as steel prices, supplier and subcontractor costs, labor costs and availability, and other production inputs.
 Philly Shipyard must also evaluate and estimate the outcome of variation orders, liquidated damages, contract claims and requests from customers to modify contractual terms which can involve complex negotiations with customers.
 Generally, estimates are subject to a greater level of uncertainty when a vessel design is new to the Shipyard than if a vessel is being constructed later in a series (see note 2 for further discussion).

 Philly Shipyard has three separate awards under one shipbuilding contract in place for the NSMV program.
 NSMVs 1-2 were awarded at contract signing in April 2020; NSMVs 3-4 were awarded upon the exercise of an option in January 2021, and NSMV 5 was awarded upon the exercise of an option in April 2022.
-Therefore, the three awards are treated as three separate performance obligations that are being accounted for using the percentage-of-completion method per IFRS 15 Revenue from Contracts with Customers.
+Therefore, the three awards are treated as three separate performance obligations that are reported as three separate projects for revenue recognition.
+Each of these projects is being accounted for using the percentage-of-completion method per IFRS 15.
 The principle of a series of distinct goods has been applied where NSMVs 1-2, NSMVs 3-4 and NSMV 5 are each treated separate of one another.

-Cost Forecast of the NSMV Project
+Cost Forecast of Shipbuilding Contracts

-The cost forecast of the total NSMV project can be judgmental and sensitive to changes.
+The cost forecast of shipbuilding contracts can be judgmental and sensitive to changes.
 The cost estimates can significantly impact revenue recognition for contracts using cost progress, particularly in lump sum construction contracts.
-Forecasting the total NSMV project cost depends on the ability to properly execute the engineering and design phase, availability of skilled resources, manufacturing capacity, productivity and quality factors, steel prices and performance of subcontractors.
+Forecasting the total contract cost depends on the ability to properly execute the engineering and design phase, availability of skilled resources, manufacturing capacity, productivity and quality factors, steel prices and performance of subcontractors.
 Experience, systematic use of the project execution model and focus on core competencies reduce, but do not eliminate, the risk that cost estimates may change significantly.